Identifying Macro Causal Effects in a C-DMG over ADMGs: Introduction

 However, constructing a fully specified causal graph is challenging because it requires knowledge of the causal relations among all pairs of observed variables.
 This knowledge is often unavailable, particularly in complex, high-dimensional settings, thus limiting the applicability of causal inference theory and tools.
-Therefore, recently there has been more interest in partially specified causal graphs~\citep{Maathuis_2013, Perkovic_2016,Perkovic_2020,Jaber_2022, Wang_2023,Anand_2023,Wahl_2024,Boeken_2024,Ferreira_2025}.
-An important type of partially specified graphs is the Cluster-Directed Mixed Graph (C-DMG) which provides a coarser representation of causal relations through vertices that represent a cluster of variables (and can contain cycles).
-The partial specification of a C-DMG arises from the fact that each vertex represents a cluster of variables rather than a single variable.
+Therefore, there has recently been more interest in partially specified causal graphs~\citep{Maathuis_2013, Perkovic_2016,Perkovic_2020,Jaber_2022, Wang_2023,Anand_2023,Wahl_2024,Boeken_2024,Assaad_2023,Assaad_2024,Ferreira_2024,Ferreira_2025}.
+An important type of partially specified graphs is the Cluster-Directed Mixed Graph that can represent many ADMGs (C-DMG over ADMGs) which provides a coarser representation of causal relations through vertices that represent a cluster of variables (and can contain cycles).
+The partial specification of a C-DMG over ADMGs arises from the fact that each vertex represents a cluster of variables rather than a single variable.
 Within C-DMGs, two distinct types of causal effects exist: macro causal effects, which describe the causal influence between entire clusters, and micro causal effects, which capture the causal relationships between individual variables within and across clusters.
 In this paper, we focus on the former.